 Plaza de toros de Santander, Bullring in Santander, Spain

-The Plaza de Toros de Santander is a bullring built in Neo-Mudéjar style with a diameter of 51 meters (167 feet), featuring decorative arches, ironwork, and stone masonry arranged in a circular form.
-The venue contains multiple tiers of seating distributed throughout its interior to accommodate spectators around the central ring.
+The Plaza de Toros de Santander is a bullring in Neo-Mudéjar style located in the northern Spanish city of Santander, recognizable by its decorative arches, ironwork, and stone walls arranged in a circular form.
+It has several tiers of seating that wrap around the central sand ring.

 The community of curious travelers